 CHAMPIONS AMONG HER ANCESTORS IC.
 Beauregard v.
 Brettachtal Per ns 12, CH.
 Ivanhoe v.
 Brettachtal Per ns.
 11, GIC.
 Sweet-Joesy von Brettachal Per ns 12, IC.
 Nanuk von Wiesenhof Per ns 11, CH.
 Felix Kecskeszépe Per ns 11.

-I bought her in a pet shop in Hungary when she was six weeks old, so
+I bought Choosie in a pet shop in Hungary when she was six weeks old, so

 went almost mad while we had to wait for each other because of

-the compulsory half years long quarantine which was a requirement years ago for cats entering in UK.
+the compulsory half year long quarantine which was a requirement in 2007-2008 for cats entering in UK.
 When she finally had

 permission to come and we were together again in our car

-for a 2000 kms long journey she was hugging my wrist with her "arms" almost all along until we arrived.
+for a 1200 miles long journey she was hugging my wrist with her "arms" almost all along until we arrived.

-She is healthy, never had any illnesses but had an two eye injuries during years due to other cats and playing / fighting.
-In first case she got a wrong treatment / diganosis and finally I took her home to Hungary and my favorite vet cured her and saved her eye.
-Last summer when the second case happened she ended at my hungarian vet again for cure.
+She never had any illnesses but had 3 eye injuries during years due playing / fighting with other cats.
+In the first case she got a wrong treatment / diganosis and developed eye-ulcer, after a month struggling here with vets and clinics we finally I took her home to Hungary and my favorite vet cured her and saved her eye.
+Since then we knew how to cure an eye ulcer without any help of vets.
 She is PKD tested via Langford Gen.(negative / normal).

 A very good mother but she requires me to help her with kittens as if we were both mothers, which is more like to gain attention rather than real help.
 While most of the cats lost interest about kittens when they are around 7-9 weeks old, Choosie happily plays the foster-mother's role to every kittens here.

-When she was a little cat, she was able to purr, eat and meow in the same time if she liked the food she had.
+She was very adorable when kitten, she was able to purr, eat and meow in the same time if she liked the food she had.
 She likes raw food, it never was a struggle to make her eat it.
-While she is very kind and clever she has a dominant personality.
+While she is very kind and clever she has a dominant personality and tend to be a real troulbe maker among cats.
+She can open doors which have handles.